-Charles G. Irion is a publisher, award-winning author, successful entrepreneur, adventurer, and philanthropist.
+Charles G. Irion is a publisher, award-winning author, successful entrepreneur, adventurer, philanthropist, executive producer, and actor.
 For several decades, he has served as the sole proprietor and broker for U.S. Park Investments, a leading operator of Manufactured Home and RV communities in the United States.
 Before that, he was a pharmaceutical representative for Johnson and Johnson, McNeil Laboratories after completing his Masters of Business Administration in International Marketing and Finance from the Thunderbird School of Global Management.

 Irion’s passion for adventure has encompassed the full gamut.
 He has traveled to over 60 countries throughout the world.
 SCUBA diving is a favorite hobby of Irion’s and he has seen the underwater world from California to Mexico, Costa Rica, the South China sea, Belize, Colombia, Rio De Janeiro, the island of Phuket in Thailand, Bali, and in Subic Bay of the Philippines.
 Irion has also skydived throughout Arizona, loved the thrill of white water rafting on Pacuare River in Costa Rica, and in 1988, Irion completed a week long course in High Wall Mountain Repelling conducted in the Bavarian Alps.

 To learn more about Charles Irion please visit www.charlesirion.com